-Company Profile
+B. Company Profile

 Molina Healthcare, Inc. (MHI) is a family-founded, physician-led managed care organization headquartered in Long Beach, California.
-In 2010, Molina Healthcare was named the largest Hispanic-owned company in the U.S. Founded more than thirty years ago; MHI has grown to serve more than 1.8 million Members across the nation.
+Founded more than thirty years ago; MHI has grown to serve more than 2.4 million Members across the nation.